eclipse-sumo/sumo/docs/web/docs/Tutorials/ScenarioGuide.md

 # Improve your Scenario

 Most methods for network import leave some aspect of deficient network quality.
-Very often this manifests as unexpected/unrealistic traffic jams and teleporting vehicle errors.
+This often manifests as unexpected/unrealistic traffic jams and teleporting vehicle errors.

 ## Modifying the Network